Sensory Toys & Supports

 Skill areas include: visual attention, hand-eye coordination and precision finger skills.
 The texture of the two sides also has a nice tactile sensory feel.

 Scented markers are always popular with my students.
+The scents are strong and the markers work well.

 These toys stretch, bend and have flashing lights in the middle giving them visual, tactile and auditory input for sensory seeking children.

 These fidgets provide visual and tactile input and are fairly entertaining.
+They also work on pincer grasp as you have to pinch the sides to activate the glitter.

 Whoever came up with these fidget spinners is a genius.
 The do come apart and can be put back together (not sure if they are supposed to) so they are not suitable for kids who put things in their mouths.
 Other than that pretty fun.